 3. Correct Redirects should be used

-Website are constantly changes with the time and change in offers.
+The website constantly changes from time to time.
 Content gets updated, pages move, new elements are added, and developers make sure this happens smoothly.

-Every thing we do in the website should be valuable for the user.
+Everything we do on the website should be valuable for the user.
 However, you’ve also got to think about how the crawlers view your website.